DrewNF/Write-Thesis-in-Latex/README.md

 In this file are:
 - Import settings useful for formatting text;
-- Imported its files to the bibliography;
+- Imported the bibliography;
-- Writings chapters useful as Dedications and Acknowledgments;
+- Written chapters useful as Dedications and Acknowledgments;
-- Imported individual chapters chapters in the folder;
+- Imported individual chapters from the chapter's folder;
-- Print lists of useful content.
+- Print lists of contents.

 In detail, here we import the **settings**:

    ```latex
     parser = argparse.ArgumentParser()